alibaba/react-intl-universal/examples/README.md

-## Basic Example
+# Examples
-This example shows the basic example using ReactIntlUniversal.
+This example shows the examples using react-intl-universal.

 ## Running
 ```